 BIOL 6993.
-SPECIAL TOPICS IN BIOLOGY I. One to six credit hours.
-One to six hours of lecture per week.
+SELECTED TOPICS IN BIOLOGY I. One to three credit hours.
+One to six hours of lecture or seminar per week.

-Selected topics in biology, botany, microbiology, and zoology.
+Selected topics in biology, botany, microbiology, or zoology.

 BIOL 6994.
 SPECIAL TOPICS IN BIOLOGY II.
 One to six credit hours.
 One to six hours of lecture per week.